New US Covid-19 deaths have topped 1,000 for four straight days as infections soar | NewsChannel 3-12

 That’s a bleak outlook, considering this week saw multiple new highs.
 The US beat its own record of new daily cases for three days straight, topping 100,000 a day since Wednesday.

-On the same day, at least 16 states reported record-high Covid-19 hospitalizations, according to the COVID Tracking Project.
+On the same day, at least 17 states reported record high cases counts for a single day, per the Johns Hopkins data.
+Sixteen states reported record-high Covid-19 hospitalizations, according to the COVID Tracking Project.
 More than 54,000 coronavirus patients are now hospitalized across the country — not far from the country’s pandemic peak of 59,940 in mid-April — according to the project.

 “We’re building up a lot of trouble for the future,” Gottlieb told CNBC “You have to be really worried what January is going to look like, what December is going to look like right now, given the way this is rising.”